MWelHeb/02_ETF_Analysis/ETF_Analysis.md

 ```

-Then the script defines the user input parameter, i.e. a select box for ETF to be looked at as well as a time span to be analyzed.
-These input parameters will give the user a large flexiblity in terms of individually selecting his/her perspective of analysis.
+In the further part of the script the user input parameter are being defined.
+I.e. a select box for ETF is set up at as well as the starting and end date to define the time span which the user wants to analyze.
+These input parameters give users a large flexibility in terms of individually selecting his/her perspective on the analysis/visualization of ETF.

 ```
 #################(2) Select Boxes (a) ETF (b) Time